iree-org/iree/docs/developers/developing_iree/benchmark_suites.md

 # IREE Benchmark Suites

+> :exclamation: The TensorFlow benchmarks were disabled in [#12758](https://github.com/openxla/iree/pull/12758/) in the interest of severing the build dependency on TF.
+It should be possible to re-enable some / all of the tests with a bit of effort.

 **We are in the progress of replacing the legacy benchmark suites.
 Currently the new benchmark suites only support `x86_64`, `CUDA`, and `compilation statistics` benchmarks.
 For working with the legacy benchmark suites, see